claytonjwong/seven-habits/README.md

 >
 -[Aristotle](https://en.wikipedia.org/wiki/Aristotle)

 Habits are powerful factors in our lives.
-Because they are consistent, often unconscious patterns, they constantly, daily, express our character and product our effectiveness (or ineffectiveness).
+Because they are consistent, often unconscious patterns, they constantly, daily, express our character and produce our effectiveness (or ineffectiveness).
 Habits can be learned and unlearned; it involves a process and a tremendous commitment.
 Breaking deeply embedded habitual tendencies such as procrastination, impatience, criticalness, or selfishness that violate basic principles of human effectiveness involves more than a little willpower and a few minor changes in our lives.
 "Lift off" takes a tremendous effort.

 ### "Habits" Defined